 Case Note: Required documenting of participant eligibility criteria, need for services, identification of required barrier(s) to education/employment, progress through all provided eligible services such as: training, support needs, attendance, testing, attainment of Measurable Skills Gains (MSG) and credentials, holds, grades, completions, exits, and follow-up.
 Case notes are one of the comprehensive tools that document the participant’s journey throughout the duration of the program.
 Case notes are used as a tool to help service providers organize and analyze the information gathered on participants and to communicate case management strategies.
 Recording case notes is critical because it weaves each service element into the comprehensive service plan.

-LWDB must have policy or procedure describing what method will be used and monitor these records in the MIS to maintain accurate reporting.
+LWDB must have a policy or procedure describing what method will be used and monitor these records in the MIS to maintain accurate reporting.

 Comprehensive Guidance and Counseling: